-No. Course Outcomes K- Levels CO1 Understand the concepts of general Equilibrium in the Economy and its models and approaches K1 CO2 Define, Illustrate and examine the role of rational expectations influencing macroeconomics variables, models of income and the various approaches to the working of business cycles.
+No. Upon Completion of this course, the Students will be able K- Levels CO1 Understand the concepts of general Equilibrium in the Economy and its models and approaches K1 CO2 Define, Illustrate and examine the role of rational expectations influencing macroeconomics variables, models of income and the various approaches to the working of business cycles.
 K2 CO3 To demonstrate, identify and to understand the functions of the major propositions of new Keynesian macroeconomics К3 CO4 Evaluate and analyse the open economy model in post Keynesian era K4 CO5 Apply the role of stabilization policies such as fiscal and monetary policy on the economy and to analyze, elaborate and to know the importance government policies and tax frame work K5